Helperbird/website/src/pages/refund.md

 url: refund/
 isBlog: false
 blog_cat: ''
-blog_snip: ''
+blog_snip: We want to make sure you are fully satisfied with your purchase of Helperbird Pro or Helperbird Pro Unlimited.
+If you have any issues, please contact us and we will do our best to assist you.
 ---

-## Examples of full refunds we’d grant.
+## Full Refunds:

-If you were just charged for your next month or year of service but you meant to cancel, we’re happy to refund that extra charge.
+- If you were charged for your next billing cycle but intended to cancel your subscription, please contact us immediately for a full refund.

-If you forgot to cancel your account after the 3-day trial and within 7 days.
-We will be delighted to refund you.
+- If you forgot to cancel your account during the 3-day trial and notify us within 7 days of your subscription, we will issue a full refund.

-## Examples of partial refunds or credits we’d grant.
+## Partial Refunds or Credits:

-If we had extended downtime (multiple hours in a day, or multiple days in a month) or you emailed customer service.
+- If we experience extended downtime, meaning multiple hours in a day or multiple days in a month, or if you had to contact our customer service team for technical support, we may offer a partial refund or credit to your account.

-If it took multiple days to get back to you, we’d issue a partial credit to your account.
+- If it takes us multiple days to respond to your inquiry, we may offer a partial credit to your account.

-## Get in touch

-At the end of the day, nearly everything on the edges comes down to a case-by-case basis.
-Send us a note, tell us what’s up, and we’ll work with you to make sure you’re happy.
+## Case-by-Case Basis:

+We understand that every situation is unique, and we want to make sure we work with you to find the best solution.
+Please don't hesitate to contact us with any questions or concerns, and we'll do our best to ensure your satisfaction.

+To request a refund or credit, please contact our customer service team at support@helperbird.com.